May 7, 2018

 See "What Qualities Make a Good Project Manager?" for advice on how to be more successful at your job.

 But it can also include the management of any IT project outside of those types of organizations that deal with IT infrastructure, information systems, or computer technology in general.

 To more fully answer what is at the heart of IT project management, it helps to consider a few more questions.
 What is an IT project?
-What are the typical associated activities?
+What are the typically associated activities?
 What is an IT project management methodology?
 What project management software, system, or solution best fits my needs?

-Beginner IT project managers can benefit from the answers to these questions as they organize and lead their teams.
+Beginner project managers can benefit from the answers to these questions as they organize and lead their teams.